Skirmish at Top Malo House: Prelude

-Argentine
+Argentine forces

-The Argentinian Army did not maintain standing special forces units, but formed them from individuals with commando training when the need arose.
 The Argentine 602 Commando Company was formed from fifty-four commando-trained soldiers on 21 May 1982 and flew to the Falklands in a Lockheed C-130 Hercules on 27 May.
 Two days later, a thirteen-man patrol from 602 Commando Company set out from Stanley with orders to establish an observation post on Bluff Cove Peak.
 This was part of a larger operation planned by the Argentine commander in the Falklands, Brigade General Mario Benjamín Menéndez, to establish a screen of observation posts in front of his defensive positions in the Stanley area manned by special forces.
 This screen would strike at the British line of communications and capture British soldiers.
 An observation post would be established on Mount Estancia by 601 Commando Company, on Mount Kent by twelve men of 602 Commando Company and sixty-five from 601 National Gendarmerie Company, and on Mount Simon and Bluff Cove Peak by two sections of 602 Commando Company.

 The 602 Commando Company's 1st Assault Section of thirteen soldiers earmarked for Mount Simon was led by Captain José Arnobio Vercesi, and included Lieutenants Ernesto Espinosa and Daniel Martínez; First Lieutenants Juan José Gatti, Luis Alberto Brun and Horacio Losito; First Sergeants Mateo Sbert, Humberto Omar Medina, Miguel Angel Castillo, Faustino Pedrozo (medic, not member of 602 commando) and Juan Carlos Helguero (scout, member of 601 commando); Sergeant Carlos Bruno Delgadillo and Corporal Raúl Valdivieso.
 The section took off from the Stanley racecourse in a Bell 212 helicopter and an Agusta 109 at 17:15 on 29 May.
 Soon after they departed, the weather closed in and a helicopter carrying a patrol from 601 National Gendarmerie Company crashed, killing many of those on board.
 The fly-out of the rest of the special forces was postponed until the following day.

 Vercesi and four of his men disembarked from the Agusta 109 in the vicinity of Mount Simon.
 The eight men from the Bell 212 failed to make the rendezvous, but Vercesi pressed on with the mission without them.
 His group established an observation post near the summit of Mount Simon, where they observed British air activity, and were joined by the missing eight men.
 They remained on Mount Simon through the night, during which it snowed heavily.
 In the morning Sbert, the patrol radio operator, tried to get a message through that there was a British air corridor from San Carlos to Mount Kent but although his radio could receive it could not transmit.
 He managed to get one brief message through before radio contact was lost and never re-established.